-- 1. Remove the motor mounting plate screws and pull the fan and motor assembly from the housing. - Loosen the square head set screw(s) on the fan wheel. - 3.
+- Remove the motor mounting plate screws and pull the fan and motor assembly from the housing. - Loosen the square head set screw(s) on the fan wheel. - 4.
 Pull the fan wheel from the motor shaft.
-Use a wheel puller if necessary. - 4.
-Remove the four (4) nuts securing the motor to the mounting plate. - NOTES: a.
-Fan wheel to motor mount plate spacing must be adjusted to the clearance specified in the table below before tightening the fan wheel to the motor shaft. - b.
-Make sure that set screw(s) of the fan are on the flats of motor shaft when tightening.
+Use a wheel puller if necessary. - 5.
+Remove the four (4) nuts securing the motor to the mounting plate. - a.
+Fan wheel to motor mount clearance is specified